 - Credentials: Secondly, to establish a secure connection to the Database, make sure to generate a username and strong password.
 This parameter allows only the privileged users to connect and use the database.

 - Optional Parameters: There are a few optional parameters to establish a better connection, such as details on how .net must handle connections or how long the connections will stay active.
 These parameters can inform users if no action takes place.
 Also, it helps determine if the connection to the Database needs closure.

 - Fetch data from the Database: As you create a connection to the database, the next step is to select information from the source.
 C# executes ‘SQL’ statements that can help fetch information from the database tables.
 Hence, to select specific information from the Database, it is recommended to execute the ‘SQL’ select command.

 - Insert Information into the Database: C# Programming Language is a great option to insert data into Databases.
 All you require is to add or specify values in C# for each row that you want to insert.

 - Update the Existing Data: C# Programming Language is also used for updating the previous data records in the Database.
 Again, you need to add or specify values in C# for each row that you want to update.

 - Remove Data: Use C# for deleting any previous or new data records from the Database.
 Select or specify commands for each row in C# that you want to delete.

-Now that you’re familiar with the fundamentals of Database Connectivity, let’s dive straight into the C# SQL Server connection.
+Now that you’re familiar with the fundamentals of Database Connectivity, let’s dive straight into the C# connect to SQL Server.